 3 Tips for Hiding Your Propane Tank

-Propane delivery is an easy process that involves the expertise of courteous Keystone Propane personnel who fill your propane tank in order to meet your predetermined needs.
-Most propane tanks are located in the rear of the home, out of view from passersby.
-Although tanks generally aren’t seen by the public, many homeowners take the time to fully integrate their tanks into their backyard space for maximum outdoor beautification.
+Although most propane tanks are located in the rear of the home, out of view from passersby, they do stick out like a sore thumb.
+Who wants their beautiful landscape marred by a propane tank?
+That’s why many homeowners take the time to fully integrate their tanks into their backyard space for maximum outdoor beautification.

-If you enjoy spending quality time outdoors and feel that your propane tank could use some extra TLC, here are a few tips to safely improve its looks:
+If you enjoy spending quality time outdoors and feel that your propane tank could use some extra TLC, here are a few tips to safely hide your propane tank from view:

 Tip 1 – Landscaping